Planning Family Reunion Retreats: 7 Common Mistakes to Avoid

 Family reunion retreats are one of these meaningful rituals that can deepen connections across generations.

-Planning a successful family reunion retreat means anticipating challenges before they happen.
+Planning a successful family reunion retreat venue means anticipating challenges before they happen.
+The right setting should support lodging, meals, activities, privacy and enough space for every generation to feel comfortable.

 #1: Over-Scheduling the Weekend